telerik/blazor-docs/components/autocomplete/data-bind.md

 To bind the AutoComplete to a model:

 1. populate its `Data` property with the collection of items you want in the dropdown
-1. set the `TextField` to point to the corresponding name of the model that contains the string data for the suggestions
+1. set the `ValueField` to point to the corresponding name of the model that contains the string data for the suggestions
 1. point the `Value` parameter to a `string` field in the view-model.

 >caption Data binding an AutoComplete to a model